Welcome to our TV Channel

 About Hertfordshire Chorus TV

-We asked ourselves what we could do in lockdown for our audiences at a time when we cannot rehearse and perform.
-There are many excellent virtual choirs and virtual performances but rather than add to these we thought we would do something a little different.
+During the Covid pandemic lockdown, we asked ourselves what we could do for our audiences when we could not rehearse and perform.
+There were many excellent virtual choirs and virtual performances around at that time, but rather than add to these we thought we would do something a little different.

 Hertfordshire Chorus (Lockdown) TV is a series of short conversations with performers and composers who have fascinating stories to tell.
 Interwoven with clips from past recordings and photos, we are sure you will find something to enjoy here.